US stocks climb to the brink of a record

 Over the longer term, it's been big technology stocks that have led the market for years and since the S&P 500 fell roughly 20% below its record during the spring on worries about tariffs.

-Chip company Nvidia, which has been the poster child of the frenzy around artificial-intelligence technology, added 1%.
-It's the most valuable company in the U.S. stock market after rushing 62% higher since the market hit a bottom on April 8, towering over the S&P 500's gain of nearly 23%.
+Chip company Nvidia, which has been the poster child of the frenzy around artificial-intelligence technology, added 0.8%.
+It's the most valuable company in the U.S. stock market after rushing 61% higher since the market hit a bottom on April 8, towering over the S&P 500's gain of 23%.
+Another AI darling, Super Micro Computer, rose 5.3% to bring its gain since April 8 to more than 50%.

 Wall Street’s worries about Trump’s tariffs have receded since the president shocked the world in April with stiff proposed levies, but they have not disappeared.
 The wait is still on to see how big the tariffs will ultimately be, how much they will hurt the economy and how much they will push up inflation.